OutSystems/docs-product/src/develop/seo/intro.md

     * 'img'
     * 'Blocks'
     * 'rest'
-* The following strings are not supported because you cannot have a "/" between them:
+* The following strings are not supported because you can't have a "/" between them:

     * screenservices/list
     * List/screenservices/List